 1. Plaintiff brings this action on behalf of himself and similarly situated current and former AMs to recover unpaid overtime pursuant to the FLSA.
-Defendants violated the FLSA by failing to pay their AMs, including Plaintiff, overtime compensation for the hours they worked over forty (40) in one or more workweeks because Defendants classify them as exempt from overtime.
+Defendants violated the FLSA by failing to pay its AMs, including Plaintiff, overtime compensation for the hours they worked over forty (40) in one or more workweeks because Defendants classify them as exempt from overtime.

-- 2. Defendants employ AMs in over 100 Pick 'n Save stores in Wisconsin.
-Pick 'n Save stores are retails supermarkets which sell groceries and other goods to the general public. - 3.
-Although Defendants consider their AMs to be "managers," AMs are not responsible for true management functions.
+- 2. Defendants employ AMs in over 120 "Fry's Food and Drug" stores in Arizona.
+Fry's Food and Drug stores are retails supermarkets which sell groceries and other goods to the general public. - 3.
+Although Defendants consider its AMs to be "managers," AMs are not responsible for true management functions.
 To the contrary, AMs spend the vast majority of their time performing the same duties as non-exempt employees, including serving customers, ringing customers up on the cash register, stocking shelves, unloading trucks, moving merchandise, counting inventory, and cleaning the store. - 4.
 AMs report to Store Managers who, in turn, report to district and other supervisory personnel.
-Store Managers are the highest level of management in Pick 'n Save stores. - 5.
+Store Managers are the highest level of management in Fry's Foods and Drug stores. - 5.
 As alleged herein, Plaintiff and all other similarly situated AMs were required to work more than forty (40) hours in a workweek while employed by Defendants in order to complete their job duties.
 However, in accordance with Defendants' policy, pattern, and/or practice, they were misclassified as exempt from overtime compensation and were not paid at the mandated rate of time-and-one-half for all hours worked in excess of forty (40) in a workweek. - 6.
 Pursuant to 29 U.S.C. § 216(b), Plaintiff brings this action on behalf of himself and all persons who are or were formerly employed by Defendants in the United States during the relevant time period as AMs, and individuals holding comparable salaried positions with different titles (the "AM Collective"). - 7.
 Defendants' systematic failure and refusal to pay Plaintiff and all other similarly situated AMs for all hours worked over forty (40) in a workweek violates the FLSA.